lightning/bolts/02-peer-protocol.md

   - MUST have sent `open_channel2`.
   - MUST send a `feerate_per_kw_funding` greater than the most recently negotiated rate.
-  - MUST update the `channel_reserve_satoshis` to reflect the new input balance.
   - MAY update the `feerate_per_kw`, the commitment transaction feerate.
   - MAY include additional inputs.
   - MAY set the `num_inputs` to zero.